Metropolitan-Council/vmt-mode-shift-study/README.md

 	pip install notebook

 After installing the packages, you'll use keyring to set the main directory on our shared drive.
-This avoids the need to hard-code file names in the scripts:
+See contact information below to get data access.

 	import keyring
 	keyring.set_password("msp", "vmt_reduction_dir", <directory>)